snevin/mobile-tests/README.md

 # mobile-tests
-Exerimenting with cordova / phonegap
+Experimenting with cordova / phonegap